Hilke Kurzke is a mostly self-taught book artist, writer, printmaker and book binder.

 She made her first pieces of book art in 2008: Tauchgang I and II were her first pieces of book art, made before she had learned that there was such a thing.
 She called them books with holes because holes in the pages allowed the reader to dive into the book, into a underwater cavern by turning the pages, – only to discover they are set pieces while leafing through the book.

-As my interest and ambition in the book arts grew, so did my interest and love for printmaking.
-In 2008 I cut lino for the first time. – Another of these eye-opening moments in which I realized that this was something I wanted to keep doing.
+As her interest and ambition in the book arts grew, so did her interest in and love for printmaking.
+In 2008 she cut lino for the first time ever.

-The thriving supplies business took more of my time than before, but also gave me the freedom to delevop my artistic visions and spend time on learning, as I needn’t make money with selling journals.
-Mostly I learned and developed my printmaking techniques.
-In an attempt to increase the intimacy between the author and the reader of a book, I am investigating simple materials that are widely available, resulting in printing with carboard and aluminium foil.
-In 2014 I printed a series called “fish and feathers” for which I developed a mix technique between relief and drypoint that allows to print several colours in one pass in the press.
+The thriving supplies business took more of her time than before, but also gave her the freedom to delevop artistic visions.
+In the time since then she spend time and effort to develop and learn printmaking techniques.
+In an attempt to increase the intimacy between the author and the reader of a book, she started investigating simple materials that are widely available, resulting in printing with carboard and aluminium foil.

 The first years in England she worked from a tiny attic space which resulted in miniature work.
 The most recent work 346.
 A Journey While Staying As Still As Possible is a sublimation of all these years with big and tiny side by side.